Harish4948/JS/Stricker_Game/README.md

+### Desc
-A Stricker Games implemented in VanillaJS
+A Stricker Games implemented in VanillaJS.

+### Usage
-To start the game Clone the repo and open index.html
+Just open index.html

+### Note:
+The Project was build for a fun way of implementing clean code and OOPS concepts in JS